The Creation Calendar shows Hebrew

 Next Calendar Year

-The Creation Calendar displays 7000 years based on the 50 Year Jubilee Cycle of Scripture.
-This 7000 year timeline has been restored through diligent analysis of the Jubilee Cycle as found in Ezekiel 40:1.
 The Jubilee Cycle consists of 50 Civil Years - seven Shemittah Cycles and a Jubilee Year.
 A Shemittah Cycle consists of seven Civil Years where the seventh year is a Sabbatical Year.
 The Jubilee Cycle Timeline on the Month Header is subdivided into three rows.
 The top row is divided into 50 small tiles, where each tile represents a Civil Year in the Jubilee Cycle.
 The second row shows the seven Shemittah Cycles plus the Jubilee Year shown as the last tile on the far right.
 The bottom row shows the entire duration of the Jubilee Cycle.
-A red border enclosing one of the Civil Year tiles, indicates which Civil Year is being displayed.
 The seven Sabbatical years are color coded light blue, and the Jubilee Year at the right end of the bar is color coded purple.
-By clicking any of the 50 Civil Year tiles on this bar, you can quickly navigate to other years within the Jubilee Cycle.

 Numbered Civil Years